HHK-ETH/findings-sheet/README.md

 ### Dos

 - Loop if iterate too many times
-- address.call that check for success on a contract that can consumme more gas than expected
+- address.call that check for success on a contract that can consume more gas than expected

 ### Other